 Insulation is a big one.
 Many believe insulation is not a good idea, partly because people may feel the need to insulate the coop entirely and lower the amount of ventilation in the coop.
 Insulation can help contain the heat that they produce themselves without the fire risk of supplemental heat, but is only safely applied when ventilation is maintained, a fact that many forget when they decide to insulate their coop!
 Chickens need ventilation at all times, even in bitter cold!
 As an added note here, make sure all insulation is covered so that your birds don't decide to make a wintertime snack out of it!

 An alternative to fully insulating the coop is making an insulated huddle box over the perches.
 With a huddle box, you are maintaining plenty of ventilation while giving the birds somewhere to huddle in the cold and build up heat.
 By simply putting three or four walls and a lower ceiling around the perches, you can help capture some of the heat the birds put off at night to keep it near them while they sleep.
 The same idea can be applied in a huddle box on the ground for during the day, or for non-perchers, though there is no guarantee that your birds will stay in it long enough to reap the benefits of it.
-Both should be used while remembering to make sure that moisture is not being trapped within them!
+Both should be used while making sure to be observant for signs of too much moisture buildup, such as frost building up on the inside of them or on the birds within them!

 For daytime comfort, if the birds are allowed outside, make sure there are plenty of places for the birds to get out of the wind and snow.
 Prop something solid like a piece of plywood over a doghouse or against a tree for shelter.
 In enclosed yards, you can even tack plastic sheeting or old shower curtains on the walls (and top if it's not solidly roofed) to block wind and snow from blowing in.
 Be sure to leave plenty of room open at the top or leave at least one wall open for ventilation!